catherinemei/benthic-1/README.md

 This will run Benthic's screen reader interface in development mode. <br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To see either the Stacked Bar Chart prototype or the Line Chart Prototype (used as introductory example in the user study), go to `src/App.tsx` and change which hypergraph is being passed to `TraversalOutputComponentKeyboardParentFocus` via the `nodeGraph` property.
+To see either the Stacked Bar Chart prototype, Aspirin molecule prototype, or Line Chart Prototype (used as introductory example in the user study), go to `src/App.tsx` and change which hypergraph is being passed to `TraversalOutputComponentKeyboardParentFocus` via the `nodeGraph` property.

 ### Navigation Controls